-My friend Arlene of She Wears the Crown really outdid herself this time!
-After showing her the invitation and color palette she came up with the idea of making cookie letters and the number “3” with a sparkly crown.
-I don’t know who squealed louder, me or my daughter.
+Arlene of She Wears the Crown really outdid herself this time!
 It’s hard to tell exactly from the photos but these were so sparkly and glittery and of course tasted delicious!
 Arlene is so creative and talented I knew that I would love whatever she came up with.

 I am not an expert baker by any means but I do enjoy doing it for my kids.
 This cake design almost didn’t happen because I could not find the doll anywhere.
 I was kind of panicking to be honest.
-When the birthday girl says the only cake she wants is an Elsa doll you’ve got to make it happen!
-Grandma & Uncle to the rescue!
-My mom and my brother went to Toys R Us and waited outside until they opened so they could be the first ones in line.
-When the doors open they made a beeline for the Frozen section and thankfully found Elsa.
-One big thing off the to do list!
-My brother said my mom was prepared to go to war if necessary over this little doll.
-I’m glad it didn’t come to that!
+When the birthday girl says the only cake she wants is an Elsa doll you’ve got to make it happen.
+My mom and brother searched every toy store and found the very last Elsa doll.
+Phew!

 This is another favorite picture from the party.
 That’s my friend, Marisa on the left.
 We have been friends since preschool.
 Yes, preschool!
 She’s my oldest girlfriend, my son’s Godmother, and also a fellow Panda Sister.
 We Immaculate Heart girls take our Panda Pride very seriously!
 Here we are, many many years later, and we are not only fortunate enough to remain great friends, but our daughters are only weeks apart.
 I think that is pretty special.